xemonix0/Cherry-Doom/docs/nughud.md

 ### Custom fonts

-**`NUGHUD` supports custom fonts for certain widgets.**
+**Certain widgets support custom fonts.**
-Graphics for all characters of a given font must be provided for the font to be used, otherwise the Vanilla font will be used instead.
+Graphics for all characters of a given font must be provided for the font to be used, otherwise the default font will be used instead.

 The following fonts are available: